Must-have features: Fuel economy, safety systems, and infotainment

 When you’re looking for a new ride, be sure to explore each vehicle’s infotainment system.
 Maybe you’re fine with a standard radio and CD player.
 Maybe you want the ability to play music and take calls from your smartphone.
 Maybe you want to run apps, too–apps that can get you from Point A to Point B or play movies for your passengers.
 Make sure that the infotainment system in the car can meet all your needs.
 If it can’t, you may need to shell out for an aftermarket system that can (which isn’t the end of the world).

 That’s all for this week.
-Next, we’ll talk about calculating the cost of ownership and how to finance your new car.
+Next, we’ll talk about calculating the cost of ownership and how to finance your new car and looking at how to compare car finance deals so you can get the best one for your car.
 See you then!